ziyezhu92/seainfo6150/README.md

-# seainfo6150
+# INFO6150

-Web Design and User Experience Engineering
+Repository of notes and in-class practice files